bellaTHEanalyst/KPMG-AU-virtual-Internship/README.md

 Data Insights and Presentation: Using visualizations to present insights.

-**Data Quality Assessment**

-During this task, assessment of data quality and completeness was done on the three (3) datasets and recommendations are provided in preparation for analysis using Excel Spreadsheet.

-Some of the data issues:

-Quality issues
+## TASK 1

+Subject: Addressing Data Quality Issues and Mitigation Strategies

+Dear Sprocket Central Pty Ltd,

+I hope this email finds you well.
+We have conducted a thorough review of the data sets provided, and I wanted to bring to your attention some data quality issues that we have identified along with suggested strategies for mitigation.

-Transaction dataset
+- Transaction Dataset:

+Quality Issues:
-Online order, brand, product line, product class, product size, list price, standard cost, and product first sold date fields has blank cells.
+Blank cells in the fields of online order, brand, product line, product class, product size, list price, standard cost, and product first sold date.

-Inconsistent data type  across table.
+Inconsistent data types across the table.

-No duplicate  found.

-Customer Demographic dataset
+- Customer Demographic Dataset:

+Quality Issues:
-Last name, DOB, Job title, tenure fields contains blank cells.
+Blank cells in last name, DOB, job title, and tenure fields.

 Incorrect data (U, F, M, Femal) in the Gender field.

 Incorrect data in the DOB field.

-The default column also had to be deleted as it contained non-printable letters.
+Deletion of the default column containing non-printable letters.

- customer_address dataset
+- Customer Address Dataset:

+Quality Issues:

- Data Inconsistency in the state NSW / VIC could have been used throughout the data entry than mixing with New South Wales and Victoria respectively.
+Data inconsistency in the state (NSW / VIC).
+It would be preferable to consistently use either "NSW" or "VIC" throughout the data entry instead of mixing with New South Wales and Victoria, respectively.

-### The email
+**Mitigation Strategies:**

+Standardization:

+Standardize the entry format for categorical variables (e.g., gender) to avoid inconsistencies.

+Implement data validation rules to ensure completeness in essential fields.

+Cleaning:
+Address blank cells through imputation techniques based on the context of each dataset.

+Correct data inaccuracies manually or through automated data cleaning processes.

+Documentation:

+Establish clear data entry guidelines, especially for state abbreviations, to maintain consistency.

+Provide training and resources to data entry personnel for accurate and uniform data input.

+Regular Audits:

+Implement regular data audits to identify and rectify any emerging issues promptly.

+Set up automated alerts for potential errors during data entry.

+By addressing these data quality issues and implementing the suggested strategies, we aim to enhance the accuracy, completeness, and consistency of your datasets.
+This, in turn, will contribute to more reliable analyses and decision-making processes.

+Please feel free to reach out if you have any questions or if you would like to discuss these strategies further.

+Best regards,

+Isabella Martins,

+Data Analyst,

+Martinzzbella@gmail.com.